How To Make Website For Free: The Ultimate Guide

 After you click on the URL, you’ll see a page just like this:

 Once you click Sitemaps, it’ll let you to ADD SITEMAP.
 Click on ADD SITEMAP and enter in the URL from your XML sitemap plugin.
-Remember you only have to enter in the URL after the domain.
-Like this: http://www.yourdomain.com/index.php?xml_sitemap=params=
+Remember, your sitemap URL is inside the Yoast SEO plugin settings (Step 7).
+Please read that step again if you don’t remember.

 After you submit your sitemap, I suggest you repeat step 9 and 10 for your “other” domain.
 What I mean is, if you register your website using www in step 9 and 10, you should repeat the process without the www this time.
 The goal is to submit two sitemaps with www and without www in front of your domain.